mnot/I-D/binary-structured-headers/draft.md

 HTTP messages often pass through several systems -- clients, intermediaries, servers, and subsystems of each -- that parse and process their header and trailer fields.
 This repeated parsing (and often re-serialisation) adds latency and consumes CPU, energy, and other resources.

 Structured Headers for HTTP {{!I-D.ietf-httpbis-header-structure}} offers a set of data types that new headers can combine to express their semantics.
-This specification defines a binary serialisation of those types in {{types}}, and specifies their use in HTTP/2 -- specifically, in HPACK Literal Header Field Representations {{!RFC7541}} -- in {{negotiate}}.
+This specification defines a binary serialisation of those structures in {{headers}}, and specifies their use in HTTP/2 -- specifically, in HPACK Literal Header Field Representations {{!RFC7541}} -- in {{negotiate}}.

 {{backport}} defines how to use Structured Headers for many existing headers when supported by two peers.